-The town of Eureka, the county seat, is in the southern portion of the county, and Crescent Valley is located in the northern part of the county.
+The town of Eureka, the county seat, is in the southern portion of the county, and Crescent Valley is in the northern part of the county.
 Both towns are unincorporated.
 A 3-member Crescent Valley Advisory Board, under the authority of the Eureka County Board of County Commissioners, governs Crescent Valley.
 The principal services provided by the town of Eureka are fire protection, streets and street lighting, water and sewer service, while Crescent Valley provides fire protection, streets, water, maintenance of a park, and some general government functions.
 The primary revenue source for Eureka Town is ad valorem tax followed by state gaming license fee.
 The town of Crescent Valley is supported ad valorem tax revenues.
-Over the past several years, intergovernmental grants and the water improvement fund have been a major sources of revenues.